Cozy Peach Kitchen

 Step 1.
 Heat a small pan over medium heat.
 Once hot, drizzle in olive oil.
 Add the rosemary and bloom for 30 seconds, until fragrant.
 Remove from heat and set aside.

 Step 2.
-Add all ingredients to a food processor.
+Add the garlic to the food processor and pulse until broken down.
+Add all remaining ingredients to the food processor.
 I have not tested this recipe in a blender but it should work if you have a very strong blender.

-• For a hot white bean dip: Place bean dip in a 1 and ½ quart slow cooker and cook on low for 3-4 hours.
-Alternatively, heat in a microwave-safe bowl until warmed through or heat on the stove over medium low.
+• For a hot bean dip: Place bean dip in a 1 ½ quart slow cooker and cook on low for 1 to 2 hours.
+Alternatively, heat the dip in a microwave-safe bowl until warmed through or heat on the stove over medium-low.

-• Roasted garlic bean dip: To make roasted garlic: Chop the top ½ inch off of the garlic head and remove the outermost layers of garlic paper.
+• Roasted garlic bean dip: I recommend doubling the recipe if you plan to use an entire bulb of roasted garlic.
+To make roasted garlic, chop the top ½ inch off of the garlic head and remove the outermost layers of garlic paper.
 Sprinkle the exposed garlic with 1 teaspoon of olive oil.
 Wrap in foil and bake in a 350 degree oven for 40 minutes, or until the garlic is soft and lightly browned.
 To use, gently squeeze the garlic out of the cloves.
-I recommend doubling the recipe if you plan to use an entire bulb of roasted garlic.

 • Try different herbs like thyme or basil for a different flavor profile.